Digitl-Alchemyst/google-shopping/README.md

  </p>

 <p align="center">
   This is a clone of the Google shopping app created in Next.js with Tailwind CSS & Typescript.
 It uses OxyLabs Ecommerce Scrapper.
-It is built with Tremor Libraries & uses React Skeleton Loading while utilyzing Next.js Server Caching
+It is built with Tremor Libraries & uses React Skeleton Loading while utilizing Next.js Server Caching
   <br />
   <br />
   <a href="https://github.com/vercel/next.js">